 An Oklahoma Keyhole Garden

-Michael Miller shows how he build his keyhole garden, with wooden fencing as the exterior.
+Jim Long shows how he built his keyhole garden, with wooden fencing as the exterior.
 He shows the filling he used beneath the soil.
 The round hole where compost and water goes is made from chicken wire.
 He places a lid on top of the round hole to help retain some of the moisture.
-(He also affixes a strap on the top so it won’t get blown off by Oklahoma wind.)
-Michael waters with a compost tea with worm castings rather than plain water.
+Jim saves the compost to use in other pots and future use in his keyhole garden.

 Sloping the soil away from the center well allows better transfer of water and nutrients and adds to surface area. www.sendacow.org.uk